codesqueak/InMemoryRecordStore/README.md

 # Restrictions

-The following features are not yet available but will included when I have time:
+The following features are not yet available but will included when time allows:

 * Use of custom memory stores
 * use of custom object reader / writer